 Acidity (pH) Slightly acidic (~pH 6), has no significant impact on a dish’s acidity.
 Slightly acidic (~pH 6-6.5), has no significant impact on a dish’s acidity.

-The Difference in Use Turmeric vs Saffron
+The Difference in Use of Turmeric vs Saffron

 The essential difference between using turmeric and saffron in the kitchen comes down to flavor, color, and quantity.
 Saffron imparts a delicate, floral, and subtly sweet flavor, making it a luxury finishing spice for refined dishes like paella, risotto, and seafood.
 In contrast, turmeric offers a strong, earthy, and peppery taste that serves as a foundational element in robust dishes like curries and stews.
 This leads to the most important rule for any cook: you should never substitute saffron with turmeric if you want to preserve the original flavor.
-While turmeric can mimic saffron’s golden color though in a much deeper, more opaque way it will completely overpower the delicate aroma that saffron is prized for.
+While turmeric can mimic saffron’s golden color, though in a much deeper, more opaque way, it will completely overpower the delicate aroma that saffron is prized for.
 This is also reflected in the amount used: you only need a few threads of saffron, whereas turmeric is often measured by the teaspoon.

 Different types of Turmeric vs Saffron